status-im/nim-toml-serialization/README.md

   parseTable(r, key):
     table[key] = r.parseInt(int)
 ```

-Since v0.2.1 you can choose to use `OrderedTable` instead of `Table` using `-d:tomlOrderedTable` compile time switch.

 ## Sets and list-like
 Similar to `Table`, sets and list or array like data structure can be parsed using